armbian/build/README.md

 - Have you found a bug in the **build tools**?

-    Try to recreate it with a clean build script clone.
+    Try to recreate it with a clean build tools clone.
 Then search for [existing and closed issues](https://github.com/armbian/build/issues).
 If you don't find it there, [open a new issue](https://github.com/armbian/build/issues/new).

 - Do you have troubles **elsewhere**?